Frequently Asked Questions

 Fees for 2021 have not been set as yet.

-Fees for all kindergartens are to be paid to NERPSA.
-Term fees are payable before the term begins.
-Fees will be invoiced, four weeks before the end of each term for the following term.
-There are four terms in a year.
+All kindergarten fees are paid to NERPSA.
+Term 1 fees are invoiced as part of the offer of a place for your child.
+Other term fees will be invoiced, four weeks before the end of each term, for the following term and are payable before the term begins.

 If fees are not paid by due dates, your child may be unable to attend kindergarten.
 This is unpleasant for all and we encourage you to keep your payments up to date to ensure your child’s eligibility.Please note: If a family has outstanding fee payments, siblings will not be offered a kindergarten place for future enrolments until all debts are paid.